 Tickets can be bought online, or inquire at the tourism office.

 You could also do the Urban Wine Trail, a selection of 20 of the best wine bars around the city downloadable in an app.

 Follow the map route, taking in as many as or as few of the intimate little bars as you wish, indulging in great quality wines with delicious local fare alongside.

 Or explore some of the wineries outside of Bordeaux!

 If you’re not around during the Bordeaux Tasting event or just want to get out and see the local vineyards, you can take a guided wine tasting tour!

-I like this one, which includes both St. Émilion and Médoc, two of the most famous wine appellations in Bordeaux.
+However, for the sake of simplicity, I like this one, which includes both St. Émilion and Médoc, two of the most famous wine appellations in Bordeaux.

 This full-day tour includes 8 wine tastings across 3 local wineries, a picnic lunch, and a guided visit of the UNESCO center of St. Émilion village.